d-sandborn/neutral-density/README.md

 Users wishing to cite this Python translation may temporarily (until a proper repository citation is created) use:

-> Sandborn, Daniel E. 2026. neutral_density: a direct translation of Jackett’s neutral density Fortran suite into Python.
+> Sandborn, Daniel E. 2026. neutral-density: a direct translation of Jackett’s neutral density Fortran suite into Python.

 Users wishing to cite the original neutral density work should cite: